wp-plugins/jquery-archive-list-widget/readme.txt

  4. Support for archive filters.
  5. Auto expands current/select year from posts.
  6. Select the categories to exclude
+ 7. Partial multiple instances support.
+ 8. Filter support ( [jQuery Archive List] )
- 7. And more to come...
+ 9. And more to come...

 == Installation ==

 1. Make a directory jquery-archive-list-widget under /wp-content/plugins/
-1. Upload all downloaded files to /wp-content/plugins/jquery-archive-list-widget/
+1. Upload all downloaded files to /wp-content/plugins/jquery-archive-list-widget/ (make sure that web server has permission to write a file in here)
 1. Activate plugin at the plugins section.
 1. Go to Presentation -> Widgets and drag the jQuery Archive List to your sidebar and configure it, if you want to display it inside a post then write [jQuery Archive List] at the location where it will be shown and save it.